miguelcUPF/XR-Streaming-Dataset/README.md

-# XR Content Streaming over Wi-Fi: Traffic Characterization and Experimental Evaluation
+# XR Content Streaming Script

 This repository contains the Python script for retrieving the dataset files from Google Drive.
 Includes the parsing, analysis, and visualization of the data records.